 If you're struggling this Christmas, you may want to find support for your mental health.
 There are a few ways that you can do this:

-This information was published in December 2020.
-We will revise it in 2021.
+This information was published in November 2023.
+We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.